00anish00/INTERNPE/task2/README.md

-Certainly!
-Here's a sample README file for your code:

 # DG-CAL

 DG-CAL is a simple desktop application built using the tkinter library in Python.
 It displays the current time and date in a digital format.